Mount Monadnock: Hydrology

 Mount Monadnock lies on the divide between the Connecticut River and Merrimack River watersheds.
 The northern slopes of the mountain drain to Howe Reservoir, then via Minnewawa Brook to the Ashuelot River, the Connecticut River, and ultimately Long Island Sound.
 Gleason Brook and Mountain Brook flow off the western slopes, then via Shaker Brook to the South Branch of the Ashuelot River.
 The southwestern slopes of the mountain drain to Fassett Brook, then Quarry Brook, before reaching the South Branch of the Ashuelot.

 To the southeast of the mountain, Mead Brook and Stony Brook flow to Mountain Brook, a tributary of the Contoocook River, which flows north to the Merrimack River and ultimately the Gulf of Maine.
 The eastern slopes of the mountain drain to Thorndike Pond, the outlet of which (Stanley Brook) flows northeast to Nubanusit Brook, then into the Contoocook and the Merrimack.

 Recreation

 Mount Monadnock is open to hiking, backpacking, picnicking, and snowshoeing.
 Backcountry skiing is possible on some of the lower trails.
 A seasonal campground east of the mountain is maintained by the state of New Hampshire, but camping is not allowed anywhere else on the mountain.
-A per-person fee is charged (in season) to park at the Old Toll Road and State Park Headquarters trailheads.
+A per-vehicle fee is charged to park at the Old Toll Road and State Park Headquarters trailheads.
 There are no roads to the summit, and the Old Toll Road, which leads to the Halfway House site, is closed to vehicles.
 ATVs are not allowed on the mountain.
 Good views of the mountain can be had from a number of regional roads and highways, especially from New Hampshire Route 124.